eramons/eck-cloud/README.md

 _Note: I created a DNS Record in GCP Cloud DNS.
 The DNS Record can be created in this way for any DNS service provider supporting Terraform._

-Using the _nginx ingress-controller_ is specific for this PoC and not necessarily the only way to manage access.
+Using the _nginx ingress-controller_ is not necessarily the only way to manage access.
 It's just my preferred way to do so, instead of exposing directly the kibana service, which would also work.

 ## 2. K8s ressources